bldcaveman/weatherchart/README.md

 The JSON folder and files need to writeable but other than that you just run using the index.php as you would a standard site.
 I've used JSON for portability.

-To avoid the maximum request limit I've staggered the data collection with Javascript.
+To avoid the maximum request limit I've staggered the data collection with Javascript (the real work is still done with PHP though).

 In the real world I would use Cron and MySQL, or allow the script to run for longer but this would appear as though nothing was happening and this way the weather changes with time.